joe-gz/instructor-code-challenge/README.md

 - Heroku deployment: https://moviecodechallenge-joegz.herokuapp.com/

+- The DIR position is very intriguing to me.
+I believe that if you asked a lot of the students around here, I am always open helping others through issues they have in their code.
+- It is also clearly an opportunity to review all of the material we've learned over the last 10-12 weeks!
+I know for certain there are areas where I could use extra time in a learning environment, and given the attitude of everyone around here, this is the perfect place.

-- Admittedly the code is not the cleanest, but I would love to get some sort of feedback regardless of the outcome of this
+> Admittedly the code is not the cleanest, but I would love to get some sort of feedback regardless of the outcome if at all possible!!

+###

 ![GA Logo](https://raw.github.com/generalassembly/ga-ruby-on-rails-for-devs/master/images/ga.png)